 “Do you know what evil is?” the interviewer asks.

-In the course of Interview with a Serial Killer, we are asked to consider less why than how a man like Shawcross comes to be.
+Over the course of Interview with a Serial Killer, we are asked to consider less why than how a man like Shawcross comes to be.
 How does someone kill so many people, with seemingly so little regard for their humanity?
-When Shawcross was ultimately arrested for his crimes, his defense attempted to mount an argument that he was “not guilty by reason of insanity”, but the plea was ultimately dismissed.
+When Shawcross was ultimately arrested for his crimes, his defense attempted to mount an argument that he was not guilty by reason of insanity, but the plea was ultimately dismissed.
 Shawcross was found guilty on 11 counts of murder and sentenced to 250 years in prison.
 He died behind bars in 2008.

 In Interview with a Serial Killer, Shawcross demonstrates a consistent and notable physical tic, constantly blinking and crinkling his eyes as he speaks.
 This, in addition to his casual tone when talking about his own atrocities, makes him difficult to read.
-He never denies what he did–and, indeed, at times you get the sense that he may be embellishing it–but he refuses absolutely any discussion of the murders of the two children in Watertown.
+He never denies what he did–and, indeed, at times you get the sense that he may be embellishing the details of the murders of the 12 women and his exploits in Vietnam–but he refuses absolutely any discussion of the murders of the two children in Watertown.

-The documentary ends after Shawcross is reunited with a daughter that he didn’t even know he had, conceived while he was on leave from the Army, though it doesn’t mention a son that Shawcross did know about, one that he left with his first wife when the child was only 18 months old.
-Shawcross’s daughter and his grandchildren come to visit him in prison and send him letters.
-When the interviewer asks Shawcross how he would feel if something like what he did to his victims were to happen to his own daughter or her children, Shawcross says that he would be “devastated,” yet when pressed about his own crimes, he replies, “I don’t have any remorse, for some reason.”
+The documentary ends after Shawcross is reunited with a daughter that he didn’t even know he had, conceived while he was on leave from the Army, though it doesn’t mention the son that Shawcross did know about, the child that he left with his first wife when he was only 18 months old.
+Shawcross’ daughter and his grandchildren come to visit him in prison and send him letters.
+When the interviewer asks Shawcross how he would feel if something like what he did to his victims were to happen to his own daughter or her children, Shawcross says that he would be “devastated”, yet when pressed about his own crimes, he replies, “I don’t have any remorse, for some reason.”

 In his typically laconic way, Shawcross replies, “Somewhat.”